MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 When you're working in Microsoft Dynamics 365 Guides on HoloLens, if you need help with a task in your world, you might want to call a remote collaborator on Microsoft Teams (desktop or mobile) or Dynamics 365 Remote Assist.

-The following types of calls are available in Microsoft Dynamics 365 Guides:
+Dynamics 365 Guides supports the following types of calls:

 - **One-to-one call**.
 A one-to-one call includes two participants.
 For example, if you're repairing a machine, you can start a one-to-one call with a remote collaborator.